 Directorsnote - India

 Once we arrive at Mumbai airport, we as the Dutch crew are immediately introduced to Indian culture.
-We are warmly welcomed by our local production assistance after we have passed through customs with our camera gear.
+We are warmly welcomed by our production assistance on site after we have passed through customs with our camera gear.
 Two drivers with vans drive up to take our seats.
 This is our transportation for the next few days that will take us through the slums of Mumbai for the next 5 days.
 We are dropped off at our hotel and grab another beer before lights out.

 The next morning we start exploring the slums scouted by the production assistance.
 Mumbai's slums are known for their vastness and size.
 In the Bollywood film Slumdog Millionaire, known to many, these slums feature frequently.